crypticcoinvip/CrypticCoin/README.md

 2. Owner and operator agree on a certain operator reward ratio.
 3. Operator provides owner with his addresses.
 4. Owner announces masternode or calls mn_setoperator on an announced masternode.
 5. Operator ensures that owner specified correct addresses and a certain operator reward ratio.
+Owner may change these parameters at any time, so it should be re-checked every block.
 6. Operator restarts the node with ```-masternode_operator=YOUR-OPERATOR-AUTH-ADDRESS```.
 7. Both owner and operator do receive their reward shares.